Embodied FAM Course

 Anyway, now that you read my whole shpiel on this "method" that really shouldn't be a method, but rather an embodied practice - what should we call it?
 I don't have any clear ideas yet - I'd love to hear yours!

-Meanwhile, get on the waitlist, so you don't miss this limited opportunity.
+Meanwhile, don't miss this limited opportunity.

 Join the Mailing List!